 And I bet you won’t mind, not one bit.

-For more places to dine at Animal Kingdom or the neighboring Lodge enjoy these other reviews:
+Hopefully, this review of Nomad Lounge was helpful in planning your day at Disney’s Animal Kingdom.
+For more places to dine at Animal Kingdom or the neighboring Lodge, you might enjoy these other articles:

 - Jiko, The Cooking Place

 - Animal Kingdom Lodge Restaurant Guide